kfeng19/ref-esp-server/readme.md

 Ref ESP Server
 ==============================
-A reference http REST server implementation with the ESP-IDF framework that's capable of request handling, file serving and basic authentication.
+A reference http REST server implementation with the ESP-IDF framework that's capable of handling (asynchronous) HTTP requests, serving files and basic authentication.
+Sensing and actuation functionalities are enabled through the request handlers.